If you've been injured in a car accident, you’re probably experiencing a wide range of feelings.

 Sometimes, we write off significant symptoms as normal reactions to an accident.

-Neck pain on its own may be nothing, but when it's combined with a fever, it may indicate a severe problem, so it's essential to keep track of all of your symptoms.
+Neck injuries on their own may be nothing, but when combined with a fever, it may indicate a severe problem, so it's essential to keep track of all of your symptoms.

 If you experience any changes in your health, even seemingly normal or minor changes, write them down to tell your doctor.